anorderh/kaggle-node/README.md

 - [X] Datasets
 - [ ] Notebooks
 - [ ] Colab
-- [ ] My kaggle suite knowledge is lacking here

 Contributions to this repo are welcome.
-This library is heavily based off Kaggle's official API repos, I advise referencing their implementation when introducing new features.
+This library is based off Kaggle's official API repos.
+I advise referencing their repos for new implementation, to keep functionality standardized.

 ### References